 The necessity of strong cooperation between national authorities and civil society, role of...

 Equality bodies/Ombudsoffices and civil society from the EaP to explore how to best communicate with, and inform victims of discrimination, in regional thematic eventChisinau, Republic of Moldova 7 November 2019

 Strengthening the capacity of equality bodies/Ombudsoffices and NGOs to inform the public about...

 The European Union and the Council of Europe support discussions on the draft Law on national minorities in ArmeniaArmenia, Yerevan 31 October 2019

 On 31 October 2019, the PGG regional project “Strengthening access to justice through...

 Through the Partnership for Good Goverance (PGG) the European Union and the Council of Europe are working together to strengthen governance in the Eastern Partnership region.

-PGG has two successive phases (PGG I 2015-2018 and PGG II 2019-2021) and it provides expertise to help Eastern Partnership countries’ institutions implement reforms in the field of judiciary and fight against corruption to bring them closer to Council of Europe standards.
+The programme has two successive phases: PGG I (2015-2018) and PGG II (2019-2021).
+Since 2017, PGG has mainly focused on providing legal expertise and technical assistance in the field of judiciary and fight against corruption to help Eastern Partnership countries effectively implement domestic reforms and to bring them closer to Council of Europe standards in these areas.

-This is done through a variety of activities: legislative review, conferences, seminars, working groups, networking, analytical reports and training sessions led by Council of Europe staff and international experts.
+This is done through a variety of activities: legislative review, conferences, seminars, working groups, networking, and training sessions led by Council of Europe staff and international experts.

-Through implementing key judicial reforms and fighting against corruption Eastern Partnership countries will increase their citizens’ trust in the state, increase long term stability in the region and create an investment-safe climate.
+Through implementing key judicial reforms and fighting against corruption, Eastern Partnership countries will increase their citizens’ trust in the state, enhance long term stability in the region and create an investment-safe climate.